gbgitch/EliteCustomButtonNames/ReadMe.md

 ## Creating your own button maps

-Before you can create custom button labels for your controls, you need to identify the device name of the control you want to map.
+Before you can create custom button labels for your devices, you need to identify the name of the device you want to map.
 If you don't know what that is, go into your Bindings folder at `%LocalAppData%\Frontier Developments\Elite Dangerous\Options\Bindings` and open your current `.binds` files in a text editor.
 Look for sections that start with `Device=` and note the value(s).
 These are your device names.
-If you don't recognize the device name, the control may be identified using its VID and PID (as discussed below).
+If you don't recognize the device name, the device may be identified using its VID and PID (as discussed below).

 To create your own button labels, start by copying `Generic.buttonMap` to a new file.
 Change the name of the file to match the device name for the controller you want to customize (e.g. `T16000MTHROTTLE.buttonMap` for device name `T16000MTHROTTLE`).